-Virginia doctor accused of performing unnecessary surgeries
+Prosecutors: 126 women complain about Virginia gynecologist

 An arrest warrant affidavit written by an FBI agent alleges that Perwaiz, an obstetrician-gynecologist, has a long history of performing unnecessary surgical procedures on his patients without their knowledge or permission, including hysterectomies, tubal ligations, and dilation and curettage procedures.

-Perwaiz is also accused of subjecting some Medicaid patients to repeated surgical procedures.
+Perwaiz also is accused of subjecting some Medicaid patients to repeated surgical procedures.

 In one case, Perwaiz is accused of performing annual surgeries on a woman who had diagnosed herself with endometriosis.
 In 2014, when the woman went to see a fertility specialist, she learned that “both fallopian tubes were burnt down to nubs,” making natural conception impossible.